Learning With Us

 If this payment plan poses a hardship, please contact us to make satisfactory arrangements.

-• To register, write to sgoilgaidhlig@gmail.com.
-Please include your name, physical address, email address, telephone number(s), and some information as to how you became interested in learning Gaelic, including prior study, if appropriate.
-We will contact each person to arrange an interview with our head teacher, Scott Morrison.
+• To register, click on: Student Enrollment Application Form.
+Please include your name, physical address, email address, telephone number(s), and some information as to how you became interested in learning Gàidhlig, including prior study, if appropriate.
+Return the completed form to sgoilgaidhlig@gmail.com.
+We will contact each person to arrange an interview with our Head of School, Scott Morrison.

-• If you have questions about the program or which learning group is appropriate for you, please write to sgoilgaidhlig@gmail.com.
+• If you have questions about the program or which learning group is appropriate for you, or have problems with our enrollment form, please write to sgoilgaidhlig@gmail.com.

 • If you cannot commit to the online sessions, but are interested in the conversations, céilidhean, or other activities we may host, please write to sgoilgaidhlig@gmail.com and we will include you on our mailing list.